The Code of Student Conduct

 The Panel of the Appeals Board may

-Sanctions will be deferred during the pendency of appellate proceedings unless, in the judgment of the Vice President of Student Affairs or designee, the continued presence of the respondent in the university community poses a threat to any person, or to the stability and continuance of normal university functions.
+Sanctions will be deferred during the pendency of appellate proceedings unless, in the judgment of the Vice Provost of Student Affairs and Dean of Students or designee, the continued presence of the respondent in the university community poses a threat to any person, or to the stability and continuance of normal university functions.

 Student groups and organizations may be charged with violations of this Code.

 When a student or student organization has reportedly violated university policy, the adjudication, resolution, and assignment of sanctions regarding that conduct shall occur as described in the relevant university policy.
-Student organizations may only take adjudicatory or sanctioning action for violation of university policies with the written approval of the Director of Student Rights and Responsibilities or designee.
-Groups affiliated with national organizations that have established guidance and procedures over disciplinary matters, may follow the directive of those national organizations with regard to member conduct but must do so in consultation with the university.
+Student organizations may only take adjudicatory or sanctioning action for violation of university policies with the written approval of the Director of SRR or designee.
+Groups affiliated with national organizations that have established guidance and procedures over disciplinary matters may follow the directive of those national organizations with regard to member conduct but must do so in consultation with the university.

 A student group or organization may be held collectively responsible and its officers may be held individually responsible when violations of the Code by those associated with the group or organization have occurred.

 A position of leadership in a student group, organization, or athletic team entails responsibility.
 Student officers cannot permit, condone, or acquiesce in any violation of this Code by the group or organization.